sirinoks/SSGNode/README.md

 ---

 ## How to use ##
-You should have a `.txt` file or a folder of such files, or instead "Sherlock Holmes Selected Stories" folder with txt contents present for testing this tool.\
+You should have a `.txt` or `.md` file or a folder of such files, or instead "Sherlock Holmes Selected Stories" folder with txt contents present for testing this tool.\
 \
 Make sure to have [node.js](https://nodejs.org/en/download/) installed on your system.\
 Then, in the repository run